tinyredinc/notes/real_estate/expandable_home.md

 <radio, text>
 Exploring: I am gathering information and not ready to commit yet.
 Interested: I would like to receive updates on future products.
-Planning to Buy: I am planning to make a purchase in the next 6-12 months.
+Planning: I am planning to make a purchase in the next 6-12 months.
 Ready to Buy: I would like to place a deposit and receive priority service.

 ```